Identity Theft Statistics 2026: The Numbers the Industry Doesn't Advertise

 Why credit monitoring is not enough

 Credit monitoring detects fraud after a new account is opened in your name.
-The average delay between fraud occurring and a consumer discovering it via a credit alert is 3-4 months (Javelin 2026).
-By then the credit line is spent, the tax refund claimed, or the account sold.
+By the time an alert fires and you notice it, the credit line is often already spent, the tax refund claimed, or the account sold.

 The data broker angle that doesn't make the headlines